paulb00th/galapagos/content/_index.md

 **High quality instruction for novice divers, in the safe waters of Academy Bay.**  This perfect training environment is set adjacent to the Charles Darwin Centre in Puerto Ayora and has dive sites just 10 minutes from the town’s harbour.

-**Access to the best dive- and land-based operators on the islands.**  If you're already confident diving in the big blue or simply want to explore the wonders of Galapagos verde (green Galapagos), let us connect you to the most professional service-providers available.
+**Access to the best dive and land based operators on the islands.**  If you're already confident diving in the big blue or simply want to explore the wonders of Galapagos verde (green Galapagos), let us connect you to the most professional service-providers available.

 **Support to international film crews.**  If you’ve seen the BBC’s [Blue Planet](https://www.bbcearth.com/shows/blue-planet), presented by David Attenborough, or [My Family & The Galapagos](https://www.channel4.com/programmes/my-family-and-the-galapagos), presented by Monty Halls, our team was there, taking care of the safety diving, the remote camping, the logistics, etc.